-NADA As Muay Thai is cardio demanding and I can lose about a kilo of water at each training just by perspiring, I prefer to train after a light meal after breaking fast, so that I can constantly rehydrate.
+Nada: As Muay Thai is demanding on the cardiovascular system and I can lose about a kilo of water at each training just by perspiring, I prefer to train after a light meal after breaking fast, so that I can constantly rehydrate.
 I also focus more on techniques and accuracy rather than power.
 I tend to do less long runs or prolonged cardio so as not to deplete my glycogen stores or dehydrate myself.

 To ensure that I don’t lose too much strength over the month, I make sure to make time for strength training.
 I lift heavy, but keep to low reps with adequate recovery time in between sets.
 On strength training days, I plan my workouts in the evening just before breaking fast.
 That way, I can replenish my glycogen stores and protein for recovery immediately after training.

 What do you eat more or less of in this month?

 Dean: I only manage a snack and one meal after breaking fast.
 What I have a lot of are water, and about 5 dates as a snack.
 My meal would consist of a mix of protein, carbs, and fats.
 This will be my only meal in the 24-hour period!